 AIOps platforms must be able to orchestrate the delivery of services in business, application, and infrastructure layers, across on-premises, cloud, and hybrid environments.
 Further, this automation should seamlessly support complex, organization-specific processes.
 For example, a platform may detect an impending issue that requires an additional AWS EC2 instance to be provisioned.
 This server provisioning may need an approval or system check, for example from a budgetary, compliance, or business perspective.
 These types of approval workflows should be easily accommodated.
 By leveraging these capabilities, IT teams can ensure that service requests aren't just logged, they are acted upon in real time—before the end user has a negative experience.

-With AIOps platforms, teams can leverage AI-based algorithms to predict potential issues that could affect service levels, perform automated analysis, and quickly run effective remediation across diverse, hybrid environments.
+With AIOps platforms, teams can leverage AI-based algorithms to predict potential issues that could affect service levels, perform automated analysis, and quickly run effective remediation across diverse, hybrid, multi-cloud environments.
 Following are the key requirements for establishing effective capabilities.

 Tools should provide dynamic discovery capabilities, so as new systems or services come online, they can be automatically detected and have appropriate monitoring configurations applied.
 These discovery capabilities should have the intelligence to determine the resource and type of technology, no matter the environment.
 For example, in the cloud, the platform should be able to discover and distinguish between a new EC2 instance and RDS, or an Apache server versus SQL Server.
 This approach also reduces technology-specific complexities and enables staff to adopt new technologies faster.

 At the same time, tools should offer the ability to consistently enforce controls.
 Templates should be available that enable both consistency and efficiency in the application of monitoring configurations for similar resources.
 Tools should provide templates that have been developed based on industry best practices for each specific technology and environment.